Kalyanpandaga/task-manager/README.md

 The React application will start, and you can access it in your browser, typically at `http://localhost:3000`.

 You're all set!
-You can now log in using the seed credentials and test the application.
+You can now log in using the provided credentials and test the application.

 ---